StatSocAus/tutorial_deploywithazure/README.md

 2. Git running on your local machine.

+3. Clone this github repository: TBC

 2. (OPTIONAL) Users wanting to replicate the Cloud deployment steps will require the following:

     a) Sign up for a subscription with Microsoft Azure.
 This is a paid service, but Microsoft offers new users with a $200 USD credit to use within 30 days. https://azure.microsoft.com/en-au/free
-    b) Have an active DevOps organisation.
-Note that Microsoft have temporarily disabled the free grant of parallel jobs for public projects and for certain private projects in new organizations.
+    b) Have an active DevOps organisation. *Note that Microsoft have temporarily disabled the free grant of parallel jobs for public projects and for certain private projects in new organizations.
 However, you can request this grant by submitting a [request](https://aka.ms/azpipelines-parallelism-request).
 Existing organizations and projects are not affected.
-Please note that it takes us 2-3 business days to respond to free tier requests.
+Please note that it takes us 2-3 business days to respond to free tier requests.*

 **Step 3 is optional.
 Its not expected that all participants will want to sign up for an account with Azure.
 The workshop will demonstrate this as a deployment pathway, but it is not mandatory to enjoy the content and apply the principles to other platforms.**